 The Medical Advisory Committee (MAC) has multiple purposes.
 The MAC assesses levels and quality of care provided to members and recommends, evaluates, and monitors standards of care.
-The MAC identifies opportunities to improve services and clinical performance by establishing, reviewing, and updating clinical practice guidelines based on review of demographics and epidemiologic information to target high-volume, high-risk, and problem-prone conditions.
+The MAC identifies opportunities to improve services and clinical performance by establishing, reviewing, and updating Clinical Practice Guidelines based on review of demographics and epidemiologic information to target high-volume, high-risk, and problem-prone conditions.
 The MAC oversees the peer review process that provides a systematic approach for the monitoring of quality and the appropriateness of care.
-The MAC conducts a systematic process for network maintenance through the credentialing/recredentialing process.
 The MAC advises the health plan administration in any aspect of the health plan policy or operation affecting network providers or members.
 The MAC approves and provides oversight of the peer review process, the QM program, and the Utilization Review program.
 It oversees and makes recommendations regarding health promotion activities.